edpavanelli/commerce-purchase/purchase-management/README.md

 ```

-This services could be split into 2 different Micro Services, but I decided to put it together for 3 reasons:
+This services could be split into 2 different Microservices, but I decided to put it together for 2 reasons:

  - Implementation Time: I wanted to focus first in other aspects like, auth, log, exception, cache, documentation, etc...
- - testing:
- - a well made monolith can be better then split into Micro Services from the beggining:
+ - A well made monolith can be better then a lot of Microservices: Microservices can add a lot of governance and maintenance difficulties.
+If a problem can be well solved with just one application it can be better to maintain.

 ---